vshaweddy/ios-lambda-timeline/README.md

 1. Create a new Firebase project (or use an existing one).
 2. Change the project's bundle identifier to your own bundle identifier (e.g. `com.JohnSmith.LambdaTimeline`)
 3. In the "Project Overview" in your Firebase project, you will need to add your app as we are using the Firebase SDK in our Xcode project.
 You will need to add the "GoogleService-Info.plist" file that will be given to you when you add the app.
+4. Please refer to this page: https://firebase.google.com/docs/auth/ios/firebaseui and follow the steps under the “Set up sign-in methods”.
+You will only need to do the two steps under the Google section.
+The starter project will have that URL type already.
+You just need to put the right URL scheme in.
+You can find the URL Type in your project file in the “Info” tab at the top.
-4. In the Firebase project's database, change the rules to:
+5. In the Firebase project's database, change the rules to:
 ``` JSON
 {
   "rules": {